thomasclarke1969/documentation/android/guides/push-integration.md

 ## Receiving Push Notifications
 Receiving clients access push notifications via broadcast Intents.
 It is up to your app to implement a BroadcastReceiver for generating and posting notifications from these Intents, which contain the following extras:

-   1. **layer-push-message**: A string value set by the sender to specify the notification message.
-   2. **layer-push-sound**: A string value set by the sender to represent the sound resource to play.
-   3. **layer-conversation-id**: A parceled Uri representing the conversation ID associated with the pushed message.
+   1. **layer-conversation-id**: A parceled Uri representing the conversation ID associated with the pushed message.
-   4. **layer-message-id**: A parceled Uri representing the message ID associated with the pushed message.
+   2. **layer-message-id**: A parceled Uri representing the message ID associated with the pushed message.
+   3. Extra strings defined by keys in `PushNotificationPayload`.
+These can be queried directly or by using the helper method `PushNotificationPayload.fromGcmIntentExtras()`.

 ### Example BroadcastReceiver
 ``` java